How I Keep My Ideas Organised

 Step 2: Put them in a pile

 This is when I get all the loose bits and make sure they’re all added to the notebook.
 'Why double handle?'
 I can hear you saying.
 Well for starters, the loose stuff always gets lost so only hanging onto it for a day or so is the best option.
-The second reason is because writing stuff down means you’re using a different part of your brain and remembering things in a different way!
-Everything is in one place, and its handy to be able to look back.
+The second reason is ... well, writing stuff down means you’re using a different part of your brain and remembering things in a different way and that is GOOD.
+Everything is in one place, and it's handy to be able to look back.

 Step 3: Digitise